Kate Middleton's Latest Hairstyle Is the Perfect Holiday Look

 While stepping out for a visit to the UCL Developmental Neuroscience Lab in London on Wednesday, the mother of three surprised royal onlookers with a new look.

-Donning a previously worn burgundy skirt suit by Paule Ka with a black turtleneck and tights, Middleton looked perfectly prepared for the holiday season.
+Donning a burgundy skirt suit by Paule Ka paired with a black turtleneck and tights, Middleton looked perfectly prepared for the holiday season.
 While she typically sports her hair down in a blowout or half-up style, she opted for an unexpected twist—a stylish ponytail!

 Of course, this is hardly the first time Middleton has rocked a ponytail—she's tried voluminous versions, parted versions, slicked back versions and a few in between.